 Art Education curriculum includes preparation in areas of studio production, art history, art criticism and aesthetics.
 Students are given numerous opportunities for “hands-on” classroom experience.
 Art education students, for example, teach art enrichment classes in the community as preparation for the student teaching experience.

-One of the major strengths of the art education program is that it is housed within the College of Fine Arts and Communication.
-Further, program coordination between art education and all studio art areas is comprehensive.
-MSU’s art education program is approved by the National Council for Accreditation of Teacher Education (NCATE).
+One of the major strengths of the Art Education program is that it is housed within the College of Fine Arts and Humanities in the Department of Art & Design.
+This enables comprehensive program coordination between Art Education and all Studio Art areas.
+Additionally, the Art Education program is approved by the National Council for Accreditation of Teacher Education (NCATE).

-Art Education has 1,296 square feet studio space open 24 hours a day.
-Individual studio spaces for students with an emphasis in the art education area are available when they register for upper-level studio courses.
+Art Education has 1,296 square feet of studio space open 24 hours a day.
+Individual studio spaces for students with an emphasis in art education are available when they register for upper-level studio courses.